Medically reviewed on November 15, 2017.

 Additional dosage information:

--Administer as an IV infusion over 30 minutes every 3 weeks until disease progression or unacceptable toxicity.
+-Relapsed classical Hodgkin lymphoma: 1.8 mg/kg IV (maximum 180 mg) over 30 minutes every 3 weeks; administer every 3 weeks until disease progression or unacceptable toxicity

 -Classical HL after failure of autologous hematopoietic stem cell transplantation (auto-HSCT) or after failure of at least two prior multi-agent chemotherapy regimens in patients who are not auto-HSCT candidates